top of page

 When I left the United States in 2021 to travel, I had no idea that everything about me would change.
 My life before and after travel is like night and day.
 I used to have some ideas about how my life would go.
 I thought I’d have my first child at 25.
 I never expected to have a great partner (I assumed I’d have to settle).
 I thought I’d be a teacher at the same school for 25+ years and that I’d be fulfilled by that.

-If you would’ve have asked me at 20 where I thought I’d be at 30, I might have said something like this:
+If you would’ve have asked me at 20 where I thought I’d be at 30, I would've said something generic about being a teacher, having a husband and kids, a house...
+I thought I wanted a normal life.

 Comparison

 When I am with myself, I feel calm and secure.
 I like the life I’m living.
 I like the person I am.
 I love the things I’m doing.
 Even though I’m quite satisfied and fulfilled, sometimes, I think I’m doing it wrong.
-When I see Victoria getting her PhD and finding fulfillment in what has been, is, and will continue to be an inspiring career in education, I wonder why I wasn’t able to stay.
+When I see Victoria getting her PhD, I wonder why I wasn’t able to stay in academia.
 When I see Eliot’s townhouse, decorated with carpets, art, instruments, and knickknacks from various countries he’s visited, I wonder why I haven’t created a home for myself.
-When I see sister after sister announce their pregnancies with enthusiasm and joy and then give birth, I wonder why I haven’t been invited into the mom club yet…
+When I see woman after woman announce their pregnancies with enthusiasm and joy and then give birth, I wonder why I haven’t been invited into the mom club yet…

 The first thing to note about comparison is that regardless of what people post on social media or what you perceive their lives to be, you’re wrong.
 We have no idea what that person is actually feeling or experiencing.
 We don’t know how hard they work or how well they sleep at night.
 Sometimes, we fantasize about lives outside of our own.
 We put them on a pedestal, but these fantasies don’t have any real substance.
 We can’t feel them.